AnnieFiB/webportfolio/_posts/2025-04-17-building-a-sales-intelligence-pipeline-from-oltp-etl-to-data-insights.md

 \- Postgresql table creation and secure data loading using `psycopg2`

-> Next, I connected to Postgresql and created the OLTP schema:
+> Next, I connected to Postgresql and created the OLTP schema skipping 3NF (Assumption:Table is normlised):

 \- Validation of load and schema integrity

 ## 📊 Sales Analysis

-With the cleaned data loaded into Postgresql, we explored:
+With the cleaned data loaded into Postgresql, I explored:

 \- **Top-Selling Products**: `Tables` lead in quantity; `Markers` in revenue